Three-Year NFL Veteran to Represent Ole Miss on the Biggest Stage

 Rebels Land Top-10 Signing Class

-At Ole Miss, Nix has tutored three of the most productive backs in school history in Dexter McCluster, Brandon Bolden and Jeff Scott, while the Rebels have ranked top three in the SEC in rushing twice.
+At Ole Miss, Nix has tutored four of the most productive backs in school history in Dexter McCluster, Brandon Bolden, Jeff Scott and Jaylen Walton, while the Rebels have ranked top three in the SEC in rushing twice.

-With a variety of running backs with different styles and strengths at his disposal, Nix helped last year’s Ole Miss squad rank seventh in the SEC in total offense (419.1 ypg) and yards per play (6.0).
-The Rebels topped 500 yards of total offense in four games and 150 yards rushing in seven games.
+With a variety of running backs with different styles and strengths at his disposal, Nix helped the 2015 Ole Miss squad lead the SEC in total offense (517.8 ypg).
+The Rebels topped 600 yards of total offense in three games, a school record, and more than 200 yards rushing in six contests.

 In 2013, Nix helped the Ole Miss offense rank top five in the SEC and top 25 nationally in total offense (473.3 ypg), which also broke the school record.
 Led by a bevy of talented rushers, the Ole Miss ground game was a headache for many opposing defenses to try and stop.